mtrnka/Touchstone/ROADMAP.md

 may be used where helpful, but package functions should return canonical flat tables with enough provenance to understand how each result was produced.

-The current release priority is to complete section 1, evaluate the finalized MS2 scoring workflow on the full Astral dataset, and report that analysis.
+The core binary-crosslink MS2 workflow is now substantially stabilized and has been exercised on TRiC, translocon HCD/EThcD, large E. coli, and Astral data.
-The ribosome example and GitHub README will then be completed before work begins on MS3 reconstruction or the other deferred extensions.
+The full Astral peptide-pair analysis and report have been delivered.
+The next release priority is therefore the working ribosome example and GitHub README, followed by a clean-install test and stable public MS2 tag.
+PPI-specific scoring, MS3 reconstruction, and deeper Prospector integration remain important but are not blockers for that release.

 Unless an analysis explicitly states otherwise, diagnostics, thresholds, FDR summaries, and reported counts must keep intra-protein and inter-protein results